Compulsive Behaviour Therapy & Counselling

-As a rule of thumb, Compulsive Behaviour is undertaken, often with little thought, on impulse or with a sense of having been ‘driven’ to it, and instant relief is felt, frequently there may be some feelings of guilt or shame felt afterwards, but immediate gratification is felt at the time.
+Compulsive Behaviours are undertaken, often with little thought, to feel good immediately or with a sense of having been ‘driven’ to it, and instant relief is felt, frequently there may be some feelings of guilt or shame felt afterwards, but immediate gratification is felt at the time.

-With Obsessive Behaviours the impulses and drive may be similar, but this sense of relief, this “instant gratification” is often never experienced.
+With Obsessive Compusive Disorder, the impulses and drive may be similar, but this sense of relief, this “instant gratification” is often never experienced.

-Compulsive Behaviour comes in many forms, but the ones we most frequently encounter are:
+Compulsive Behaviours comes in many forms, but the ones we most frequently encounter are: